 The better the anatomy, the better it functions.

 The result of getting the muscles back in the proper position is that they work better ― something that patients can really feel.
 I have had many patients tell me how much better their workouts are, how much stronger they feel, and how much better their energy levels are.
+This anecdotal evidence is backed up by a 2021 study, finding that repairing these ab muscles improved long-term abdominal function and quality of life.

 As you can imagine, many women who have rectus diastasis have some level of lower back discomfort as a result.
 This, too, will be improved or even eliminated with muscle repair.